jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/My Tryst with ISI-Delhi.md

 ## 2. Introduction

-To my fortune, I have found a great **possibility** in **Sept'2022**, which was the same month in which I gave my UPSC-CSE (Mains) Exam.
+To my fortune, I have found a great **possibility** in **Sept'2022**, which was the same month in which I gave my UPSC-CSE (Mains) Exam in 2022.
 The **possibility** has profoundly excited me to an extent that I was even ready to deliberately flunk my exam (only to appear again in next year - 2023).
-Till then, I have half-heartedly accepted & planned to delay my research pursuit for 5-7 years to comply with the rules of govt. (min. time one should spend in service to obtain a study leave), but this discovery of a **possibility** has **rekindled** my spirit to pursue research without having to delay it any further.
-Prior to this, my actual plan was to appear in UPSC-CSE (for IAS/IFS), finish my M.A.
+Till then, I have half-heartedly accepted & planned to delay my research pursuit for 5-7 years to comply with the rules of govt. (min. time one should spend in the service to obtain a study leave), but this discovery of a **possibility** has **rekindled** my spirit to pursue research without having to delay it any further.
+Prior to this discovery, my original plan was to appear in UPSC-CSE (for IAS/IFS), finish my M.A.
 Economics at IGNOU so that I can appear for Indian Economic Services as a backup option.
-Naturally, it might occur to you when I'm so interested in research with much many opportunities existing today, be it at Google/Microsoft/Amazon Research and many other MNCs to work on Electronic Commerce/Algos/Networks etc.
+Naturally, it might occur to you when I'm so interested in research with many opportunities existing today, be it at Google/Microsoft/Amazon Research and many other MNCs to work on Electronic Commerce/Algos/Networks etc.

 **"Why don't I pursue research single-mindedly and become a Research Scientist/Professor ? "**

-In 2019 (Jun), I have made a steadfast decision to work for the state (govt.) as an organisation in an administrative position be it either in Administrative/Foreign Services and pursue research as a **habit** (**not as a hobby**; but with dedication).
-Also, the fact that I find it very hard & contrasting to my personality, to dedicate myself to one particular area/subject for an extended period of time (>15+ yrs) has completely ruled out the option of even thinking to become a full-time professor for me.
-That's why, to work for the state in an administrative capacity & also to retain felixibility in my breadth of interests - Maths, Theoretical CS & Economics etc., I have chosen this particular path.
+In Jun'2019, I have made a steadfast decision to work for the state (govt.) as an organisation in an administrative position be it either in Administrative/Foreign Services and pursue research as a **habit** (**not as a hobby**; but **with dedication**).
+Also, the fact that I find it very hard & contrasting to my personality, to dedicate myself to one particular area/subject for an extended period of time (>15+ yrs) has completely ruled out the option for me to even think of becoming a full-time professor.
+That's why, to work for the state in an administrative capacity & also to retain felixibility in my breadth of interests - Maths, Theoretical CS & Economics etc., I have chosen this particular path - Civil Services + Research (as a Habit).

 ## 3. Theoretical Economics $\succcurlyeq$ Theoretical CS

-I have observed that ISI-Delhi provides an opportunity although it doesn't recommended yet it is open to a possibility for one to pursue their PhD remotely (not as a full-time).
+I have observed that ISI-Delhi provides an unique opportunity even though it doesn't recommended yet, it is open to a possibility of people to pursue their PhD remotely (not as a full-time).
 In my enquiry, I have come to know that there are people who are pursuing/have pursued research part-time (Ex: Leena Kumar etc.).
 Now, this possibility has come as an absolute blessing to me.
 I do not have to wait/delay my plan of pursuing research any further for 5-7 years.

-After spending some time working on projects till Jun'2019 in resolving the dilemma of my future pursuit between Theory & Applied aspects of Machine Learning, I have realised that my inclincation was more towards Theory.
+After spending some time working on projects till Jun'2019 to resolve the dilemma of my future pursuit between Theory & Applied aspects of Machine Learning, I have realised that my inclincation was more towards Theory.
 Since then, I've been exploring (briefly) theory in different areas apart from Machine Learning within the computer science (Algorithmic Game Theory, Approximation Algos, Graph Theory & Combinatorics etc.) keeping myself updated with the directions of happening research works.
 <br>
 <details>
 <summary> [Click to Expand] <strong>Some professors I follow in Computer Science</strong></summary>